 When a civil case is filed or transferred to the General Division, the attorney shall file with the complaint a Case Designation Sheet.
-(See Appendix C) The attorney shall designate the case according to the case designations then being used to comply with the Rules of Superintendence.
+(See Appendix C.) The attorney shall designate the case type according tobased on the case designations then being used to comply contained within the Rules of Superintendence.
 The attorney shall also indicate whether the case was previously dismissed pursuant to Civ.
-R. 41 and, if consolidation is requested, list the case numbers of any related or companion cases.
+R. 41 and note the name of the previously assigned Judge.
+If consolidation is requested, the requesting party shall list the case numbers of any related or companion cases.